 Consent requires an affirmative, outward demonstration indicating that an individual has freely chosen to engage in sexual activity.
 Consent is demonstrated through mutually understandable words and/or actions that clearly indicate a willingness to engage freely in sexual activity.
-Consent is mutually understandable when a reasonable person would consider the words and/or actions of the parties to have expressed a mutually understandable agreement between them to do the same thing, in the same way, at the same time, with one another.
-Relying on non-verbal communication can lead to misunderstandings.
 When in doubt, ask before acting.